Many people I meet have the idea that Financial Planning is just for "rich people".

-I understand that you may be skeptical, so please allow me to break down my passionate argument for the value of Financial Planning in your long march toward wealth.
+I understand that you may be skeptical, so please allow me to break down my passionate argument for the value of Financial Planning in your long march toward financial independence.

 Before I start, a disclaimer: If you do not earn sufficient income to support your basic needs, no amount of Financial Planning will allow you to become wealthy.[1]